liv7c/devblog/posts/exploring-generics-and-generic-constraints.md

 }
 ```

 This won't work.
 TypeScript will throw a type error `Property "id" does not exist on type "T"`.
-We have to tell TypeScript that this type is generic, but we also know it must have properties like `"id"`.
+We have to tell TypeScript that `T` will have an `id` property no matter what.

 ```typescript
 interface HasId {